softdevteam/grmtools/README.md

 [\t ]+ ;
 ```

-And where the definitions for the parser can be found in `src/calc.y`:
+and where the definitions for the parser can be found in `src/calc.y`:

 ```rust
 %start Expr